Edesem/bluetooth-connect-script/README.md

 ### Install
 ```
 sudo curl -sL "https://raw.githubusercontent.com/Edesem/bluetooth-connect-script/main/bcn" -o /usr/local/bin/bcn
 sudo chmod +x /usr/local/bin/bcn
 ```

+### Usage
+Open dmenu and type bcn, it will then show a list of previously connected bluetooth devices and hitting enter with attempt to connect to that bluetooth device.

 ### Update
 Just redo the curl command